The Karate Kid: Casting

 A number of actors were considered for the part of Daniel, including Sean Penn, Robert Downey Jr., Charlie Sheen, Jon Cryer, Emilio Estevez, Nicolas Cage, Anthony Edwards, C. Thomas Howell, Tom Cruise, Eric Stoltz and D. B. Sweeney.
 Ralph Macchio was ultimately cast on the strength of his performance as Johnny Cade in The Outsiders (1983).
 Macchio has stated that his performance as Johnny influenced the development of Daniel LaRusso in The Karate Kid.

-Macchio later commented that the character was originally named Danny Weber, but was later changed to LaRusso.
+Macchio later commented that the character was originally named "Danny Weber", but was later changed to "LaRusso".

-The studio originally wanted the role of Mr. Miyagi to be played by Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but the actor did not speak English.
-Pat Morita later auditioned for the role but was rejected for the part due to his close association with stand-up comedy and with his character Arnold on the sitcom Happy Days.
-Afterwards, Morita grew a beard and patterned his accent after his uncle, which led to him being cast in the role.
+The studio originally wanted the role of Mr. Miyagi to be played by Toshiro Mifune, who had appeared in the Akira Kurosawa films Rashomon (1950), Seven Samurai (1954), and The Hidden Fortress (1958), but this proved unworkable as Mifune did not speak English.
+Pat Morita auditioned for the role, but was initially rejected due to his association with comedic roles such as Arnold on Happy Days, and because the studio did not find him believable as an Okinawan immigrant.
+Morita then grew out his beard and recorded a second audition using an accent patterned after his uncle, which led to him being cast.

-Crispin Glover was considered for the role of Johnny, but the studio later opted for William Zabka.
+Crispin Glover was the first choice to play Johnny, but the studio later opted for William Zabka.
 After his audition, Zabka saw Macchio, who noted that Zabka scared him during his audition to the studio.
 When he was cast, Zabka was a wrestler with no previous training in karate.
 Zabka later recalled his audition, saying he was told to act out a scene from the script, while wearing a headband.
 He walked up to and grabbed John Avildsen, and said "Watch your mouth asshole!"
 He then exited the room and came back in, took his headband off and said that it was Johnny, not Billy.
 Avildsen then asked him about his age, and his height when compared to karate kid.
-Zabka responded, "Bruce Lee was smaller than Kareem Abdul Jabbar, but he beat him" in reference to Game of Death, to which Avildsen confirmed it.
+Zabka responded, "Bruce Lee was smaller than Kareem Abdul Jabbar, but he beat him", in reference to Game of Death, to which Avildsen confirmed it.
 Avildsen was then convinced to cast Zabka for the role.

 Helen Hunt and Demi Moore were also considered for the role of Ali, but Elisabeth Shue was cast based partly on a Burger King commercial that became widely popular in the early 1980s.
 The film marks the debut roles of both Zabka and Shue.
 Late in production, Valerie Harper was considered for the role of Lucille, but the studio later instated Randee Heller for the role.